mozilla/data-docs/src/datasets/bigquery/clients_last_seen/reference.md

 ### Activity Segment/User State/Core Active Specific

+Please see this [section](../../../concepts/segments.md) for descriptions regarding user states/segments.

 * `is_core_active_v1`: Boolean indicating if the client satisfies conditions of being core active on that day.
 * `activity_segments_v1`: The activity segment applicable to the client that day.
-* `is_regular_user_v3`:  Boolean indicating if the client satisfies conditions of being regular user on that day.
+* `is_regular_user_v3`:  Boolean indicating if the client satisfies conditions of being a regular user on that day.
-* `is_new_or_resurrected_v3`: Boolean indicating if the client satisfies conditions of being regular user on that day.
+* `is_new_or_resurrected_v3`: Boolean indicating if the client satisfies conditions of being a regular user on that day.
-* `is_weekday_regular_v1`:  Boolean indicating if the client satisfies conditions of being weekday regular user on that day.
+* `is_weekday_regular_v1`:  Boolean indicating if the client satisfies conditions of being a weekday regular user on that day.
-* `is_allweek_regular_v1`:  Boolean indicating if the client satisfies conditions of being an allweek regular user on that day.
+* `is_allweek_regular_v1`:  Boolean indicating if the client satisfies conditions of being a allweek regular user on that day.

 ### Usage Specific
 * `days_visited_1_uri_bits`:  Each bit field represents if a client browsed at least 1 URI on that day.